-“What kind of fighter I am, that determines what I’m worth and that’s what promoters will pay me.
-That’s all well and good when we are working with all the revenue streams.
+“What kind of fighter I determine what I’m worth, and that’s what promoters will pay me.
+That’s all well and good when working with all the revenue streams.
 But at this time, we are not.

-“So they have got to get really good purses.
+“So they have got to get perfect purses.
 We never cut anybody below their minimums.
 And knowing Teofimo and knowing what a good young man he is, we will conclude (a deal) with him shortly.

 “As far as Lomachenko is concerned, he has a contract with us.
 A long-term contract for substantial numbers based on the level of fights.

-“He is voluntarily under these circumstances reduced his (own) purse in order to get the fight done.”
+“He voluntarily under these circumstances reduced his (own) purse to get the fight done.”

 When asked if $3.5 million was a good estimate for Loma’s paycheck, Arum answered: “That’s not too far from the truth.
 Although it’s confidential.”

-Concluding on whether he’d be on board with Lopez wanting to wait until the virus subsides and fans come back, Arum stated: “I think it’s a bad decision for a fighter to make.
+Arum stated that he’d be on board with Lopez wanting to wait until the virus subsides and fans come back: “I think it’s a bad decision for a fighter to make.